Skip to main

 No, sampling will be provided for the employee at no cost.

-The EPA exposure limits are divided into two exposure groups depending on the sampling time.
+The EPA exposure limits are divided into two exposure groups based on the sampling time.
 An EPA STEL (short term exposure limit) is based on a 15-minute sample.
 An ECEL (EPA existing chemical exposure limit) is based on an eight-hour workday.
-Below is a chart showing the EPA exposure limits.
 The exposure limits are measured by parts per million, or ppm.

 Exposure Type Exposure limit (ppm) Sampling time